carlovitellio/election-manipulation/README.md

 ## Executable instructions
-After having made the executable, it may be asked its help via *./main -h*
+After having made the executable, it may be asked its help via *./main -h* In order to run an experiment, it is sufficient to execute the program moving to the src directory and typing *./main*

 ## Installing Boost on Unix variants
 This is not intended to replace the [Boost Documentation](https://www.boost.org/doc/libs/1_77_0/more/getting_started/index.html), but it simply tries to help the user.